rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 to verify inbound TLS connections for the entire RabbitMQ node (all plugins and protocols).
 The list is node-local.

+Certificates can be loaded from different sources (e.g. filesystem, HTTP server) Sources are loaded using "providers" - erlang modules, implementing `rabbit_trust_store_certificate_provider` behaviour.

+The default provider is `rabbit_trust_store_file_provider`, which will load certificates from a configured local filesystem directory.

 ## RabbitMQ Version Requirements

 This plugin requires RabbitMQ `3.6.1` or later.